13th October 2022

 How to tell if your cat is deaf – and how to help

-As animal lovers and pet owners ourselves, we know it’s important to ensure that your cat is happy and healthy from day one but an ailment that’s harder to spot than others is deafness.
+As animal lovers and pet owners ourselves, we know it’s important to ensure that your cat is happy and healthy from day one.
+But a condition that’s harder to spot than others is deafness in cats.
 While some cats are born with hearing issues, others can develop issues from injury, illness or old age.
-Whatever the reason behind the problems, there are signs owners can look out for to help determine whether their feline friend is struggling with hearing loss.

 What are the signs of deafness in cats?

-Luckily, there are several signs which can help indicate that your cat might be having trouble hearing.
+Although it can sometimes be tricky to tell, there are several signs which can help indicate that your cat might be having trouble hearing.
 Even if you believe your cat’s ears are working as they should be, it’s always good to be aware of these behaviours for any future problems.

 - Failing to respond to owners